Efficient Diffusion Models for Vision: A Survey: Comparative Performance and Discussion

-Image Inpainting has recently become an important research problem due to the rise of generative image synthesis models \cite{glide, ILVR, NTIRE, palette}.
+Similar to the fundamental task of image generation, image inpainting is also a natural application of generative modeling, among many others.
+It has recently attracted significant attention, partially thanks to the rise of generative image synthesis models \cite{glide, ILVR, NTIRE, palette}.
 Most inpainting solutions perform well on object removal or texture synthesis, while semantic generation is still difficult to achieve.
-To address these issues, NTIRE 2022 \cite {NTIRE} Image Inpainting Challenge was introduced with the target to develop solutions that can achieve a robust performance across different and challenging masks while generating compelling semantic images.
-The proposed challenge consists of two tracks: unsupervised image inpainting and semantically-guided image inpainting.
-For Track 1, the participants were provided with four datasets: FFHQ, Places, ImageNet, and WikiArt, and trained their models to perform a mask-agnostic image inpainting solution.
-For Track 2, FFHQ and Places.
+To facilitate image inpainting research, NTIRE 2022 \cite {NTIRE} Image Inpainting Challenge was introduced with the target to develop solutions that can achieve a robust performance across different and challenging masks while generating compelling semantic images.
+As noted in the challenge report~\cite{NTIRE}, the winner of track-2 of the challenge also relies on the Latent Diffusion Model~\cite{LDM}.
+It can be easily anticipated that in the near future, diffusion models will be able to completely replace techniques such as GANs in image synthesis related tasks, provided that their computational demands remains in check.

-Overall, diffusion models showed excellent results in image painting, as they can be applied to this task without direct supervision.
-In this challenge, these methods were tested on 7,000 images per dataset.
-However, the winner of the challenge relies on a Latent Diffusion Model (LDM) \ cite {LDM} system, which performed the noise reduction process at a latent representation rather than at the pixel level, drastically reducing the inference time to an average of 10 seconds per image size of 512 × 512.